hmeng/the-gen-z-catechism/chapters/post-26.md

 ---
-layout: default
+layout: chapter
-title: "Post 26"
+title: "Post #26: What about good works?"
 ---
 # Post #26: What about good works?